Creating a Stable Start

 She frequently speaks at local and national events.
 Her deep commitment to community involves volunteering, organizing and sponsoring community impact programs.
 Ms. Cordts has been recognized for some of her work through numerous awards, including: 2010 Greater Phoenix Athena Private Sector Recipient, 2018 Athena Valley of the Sun Hail Award for Fostering Collaboration, 2019 Arizona Health Leaders of the Year, 2019 Phoenix Business Journal Outstanding Women in Business, 2019 Woman of Inspiration nationally by Women Business Leaders of the US Healthcare Industry Foundation, 2022 Titan 100.
 She received her AD in Nursing, a BA in Marketing from Midwestern State University, and a master’s in international management (MIM) from Thunderbird, The Garvin School of International Management.

-BOARD MEMBER and PROCUREMENT MANAGER
+BOARD MEMBER and BOARD SECRETARY

 Yolanda Sethi, BA, MSW